dotadraft/dotadraft_ui/README.md

 Before refreshing the draft (default by pressing F5), make sure no pop ups are obstructing the available skills in the pool and the drafted skills for each hero.

-### After refreshing the skills I see an empty tabel
+### After refreshing the skills I see an empty draft tabel

 Setting Dota 2 to exclusive fullscreen and DX9 might cause issues.
 If you encounter issues switch Dota 2 to DX11, Vulkan or OpenGL and use Borderless window or Desktop-friendly Fullscreen mode.